foilen/az-docker-apache_php/README.md

 The sendmail replacement is https://github.com/foilen/sendmail-to-msmtp .

-It is serving /home/site/wwwroot .
+It is serving /home/site/wwwroot by default, but you can modify it.
 Log files are in /home/LogFiles .

 The PHP header to tell the application that it is protected by HTTPS is set when the load-balancer tells it that it is protected.